aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

 1. Wait for this last VM to be deployed before moving forward with the next task.

-### Connect to the test VM to test the load balancer
+### Task 5.2: Connect to the test VM to test the load balancer

 1. On the Azure portal home page, select **All resources**, then select on **myIntLoadBalancer** from the resources list.